a brief History of the school room

 Nativity Play, circa.
 1960’s, photo courtesy of Rose Webber

-Front row : Pam Toy, David Ferris, _, Rosemary Barnicoat
+Front row : Pam Toy, David Ferris, John Champion, Rosemary Barnicoat

 Second row : Glayds Dash, Myra Bennett, Julie Jefferies

-Third row : Nancy Christophers, Jean Mountford, Blanche Williams, Fred Coombes, Doreen Francis, Tony Kerslake, Mrs Ferris, Jeffery Ferris, Mrs Chegwiggen, _ , Paul Fernbank, Maureen Barnicoat, Mike Edwards, Clive Willey, _, Mrs Dale, David Kneebone, Reggie Opie, Mr Dale
+Third row : Nancy Christophers, Jean Mountford, Blanche Williams, Fred Coombes, Doreen Francis, Tony Kerslake, Mrs Ferris, Jeffery Ferris, Mrs Chegwiggen, Laurie - , Paul Fernbank, Maureen Barnicoat, Mike Edwards, Clive Willey, _, Mrs Dale, David Kneebone, Reggie Opie, Mr Dale

-Top row : Margaret Evans, June Mayes, Pam Eddy, _ McCall
+Top row : Margaret Evans, June Mayes, Pam Eddy, Sylvia McCall

-Front Row : Rev. Ivor Thompson, Mrs Thompson, Rev. Bob Murish, Kathleen Murish
+Front Row : Rev. Ivor Thompson, Maureen Thompson, Rev. Bob Murish, Kathleen Murish, Mr Gyther (a former Town Mayor and teacher at the School Room)

 Second Row : Gillian Bennett, Julie Chegwidden, Myra Bennett, Susan Christophers, Jeanette Burton, Luke Bennett, Simon Bennett

-Top Row : _, Alison Bray, Lisa Barnicoat, Donna Stevens, _, Linda Pearce, Bridget Bennett, Brenda Christophers
+Top Row : _, Alison Bray, Lisa Barnicoat, Donna Stevens, - Francis, Linda Pearce, Bridget Bennett, Brenda Christophers

-Back row : _, Lillian Skinner, Edith Lamport, Mary Pearce, Thelma Burton, Gwen Daniels, Peggie Chegwiggen, Kathleen Tresidder, Cynthia Prior, Sharon Bawden
+Back row : Grace -, Lillian Skinner, Edith Lamport, Mary Pearce, Thelma Burton, Gwen Daniels, Peggie Chegwiggen, Kathleen Tresidder, Cynthia Prior, Sharon Bawden

 Celebration festivals, suppers and fundraising

-The School Room hosted celebrations for occasions such as Harvest Festival and Harvest Supper, Children in Need events and other charity fundraisers.
+The School Room hosted celebrations for occasions such as Harvest Festival, Children in Need events and other charity fundraisers.
 These occasions often included performances on the stage.
-Donations and gifts of fruit were given to places such as the Royal Cornwall Home for Children, Burdock House and Falmouth Hospital.
-A Spring and Autumn Fair would take place in the upstairs hall, with a range of stalls, including bric and brac, local produce from allotments and cakes.
+Donations and gifts of fruit were given to places such as the Royal Cornwall Home for Children and Falmouth Hospital.
+A Spring and Autumn Fair would take place in the upstairs hall, with a range of stalls, including cakes, bric-a-brac and produce from local allotments.

 Penryn Methodist Church ‘Food Glorious Food’ Centenary Celebration Meal, 12 Feb 1994.